Looking to aquascape a goldfish tank?

 Don’t believe me?

-Take a peek at the video below and notice how nearly ALL the aquariums are backless.
+Take a peek at the video above and notice how nearly ALL the aquariums are backless.

 So if you’re in a situation where what’s behind your tank is just hideous and you just can’t to clear…